petr-tik/bivittatus/Readme.md

 head -n 50000 /usr/share/dict/words | tail -n 20000 | tr -d "[A-Z|']" | iconv -f utf8 -t ascii//TRANSLIT | uniq | head -n 18000 > clean_words
 ```

-Take the first 50000 words from unix dictionary fail, take the words from the middle, remove all uppercase letters and apostrophes, convert/transliterate all non-ascii chars to ascii and pipe the top 18000 unique words into the clean_words file
+Take the first 50000 words from unix dictionary file, take the words from the middle, remove all uppercase letters and apostrophes, convert/transliterate all non-ascii chars to ascii and pipe the top 18000 unique words into the clean_words file

 #### Random order